-We will hold our virtual Annual Meeting of Shareholders for NorthWestern Corporation on April 28, 2023, at 10:00 a.m.
-Mountain Daylight Time at www.virtualshareholdermeeting.com/NWE2023.
+We will hold our virtual Annual Meeting of Shareholders for NorthWestern Energy on April 26, 2024, at 10:00 a.m.
+Central Time at www.virtualshareholdermeeting.com/NWE2024.

 Only shareholders of record or their legal proxy holders as of the record date and our invited guests may participate in the virtual annual meeting.
-If you wish to attend the virtual annual meeting and your shares are held in street name at a brokerage firm, bank, or other nominee, you will need to have the 16-digit control number that can be found on your notice.
+If you wish to attend the virtual annual meeting and your shares are held in street name at a brokerage firm, bank, or other nominee, you will need to have the 16-digit control number that can be found on your Annual Meeting Notice.

-A webcast of the Annual Meeting will be available on our website at NorthWesternEnergy.com under About Us / Investors / Presentations, Webcasts & Reports through April 28, 2024.
+A webcast of the Annual Meeting will be available on our website at NorthWesternEnergy.com under About Us / Investors / Presentations, Webcasts & Reports through April 27, 2025.